hackerwins/homepage-old/docs/auth-webhook.md

 Webhook is an HTTP POST that is called when something happens.
 When specified, Auth Webhook causes Agent to query an outside REST service when determining user privileges.

+This page shows how to set up a auth webhook.
 The overall flow is as follows:

 ```
 (5) response the request (4) handle the request